ACT’s Golden Red Tape Ministry would like to exploit any crisis thanks

 Regulation Minister David Seymour said the ministry was interested in hearing from businesses on the front line including fuel companies, freight operators, contractors, primary producers and retailers.

 “We can’t control what happens in the Middle East.
 We can control how we get fuel flowing through New Zealand pumps.
-If red tape is getting in the way of that goal, we want to hear it.”
+If red tape is getting in the way of that goal, we want to hear it.
+Because every crisis has a script — and deregulation is always one of the first lines.”

 RNZ